JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 We provide the `-language-version X.Y` and `-api-version X.Y` flags that make a new version emulate the behavior of an old one for compatibility purposes.
-To give you more time for migration, we [support](compatibility-modes.md) the development for two previous language versions and for three previous API versions in addition to the latest stable one.
+To give you more time for migration, we [support](compatibility-modes.md) the development for three previous language and API versions in addition to the latest stable one.

 Using an older kotlin-stdlib or kotlin-reflect with a newer compiler without specifying compatibility flags is not recommended, and the compiler will report a [warning](compatibility-modes.md#binary-compatibility-warnings) when this happens.